wsjk/dancyPi-audio-reactive-led/README.md

 # Nazberry Pi Modifications

-The following assumes that you have Raspberry Pi OS installed and your Pi is up to date with `sudo apt upgrade && sudo apt upgrade`.
+The following assumes that you have Raspberry Pi OS installed and your Pi is up to date with `sudo apt update && sudo apt upgrade`.

 ### Install Git & Clone repo